MichaelDesantis/No-Nonsense-Github-Project/README.md

 #####New GIT commands used

 ```
-1. rm -rf .git  (forcibly remove the .git file from your directory.
-WARNING!!!
-USE WITH EXTREME CAUTION!!!)
-2. git diff branch1..branch2  (compare differences between two branches)
+1. git diff branch1..branch2  (compare differences between two branches)
-3. git diff branch1...branch2  (compare branch1 and branch2 against their parent branch)
+2. git diff branch1...branch2  (compare branch1 and branch2 against their parent branch)
-4. git diff branch1..branch2->branchlog.txt  (compares two branches, creates branchlog.txt if it doesn't already exist, and prints the output of the branch differences to the text file)
+3. git diff branch1..branch2 >branchlog.txt  (compares two branches, creates branchlog.txt if it doesn't already exist, and prints the output of the branch differences to the text file)
-5. git diff HEAD  (compare current directory to last commit)
+4. git diff HEAD  (compare current directory to last commit)
+5. git push repoName --delete branchName  (delete a branch named branchName that exists on your remote repository)
+6. git rebase repoName/branchName (merge from repoName branchName into your current branch without creating a merge commit. places your commits at the top in the history line)
-6. git rebase -i HEAD~5  (combine previous 5 commits into one commit.
+7. git rebase -i HEAD~5  (combine previous 5 commits into one commit.
 WILL OPEN VIM, use esc, i, :w, :q)
-7. git rebase repoName/branchName (merge from repoName branchName into your current branch without creating a merge commit. places your commits at the top in the history line)
-8. git push repoName --delete branchName  (delete a branch named branchName that exists on your remote repository)

 ```

 ##Video 8 Documenting your code, and GIT commands in depth.